MapsPeople/docs/src/cms/index.md

 1. Create a new Type.
 1. Click to select a Type, for easy selection of multiple Types at once.
 1. "Edit Type" - Gives you the option to change the name of the type, or to modify the App User Role restrictions.
-1. "Edit Display Settings" - The ability to modify the Display Settings for a given type - See more detailed information on Display Settings here.
+1. "Edit Display Rules" - The ability to modify the Display Rules for a given type - See more detailed information on Display Rules here.
 1. The name of the Type.
 1. The icon assigned to the Type.
 1. Displays how the Label is displayed on your map - Usually either Location name, or not displayed at all.